-Advisory fees are withdrawn directly from the client's accounts by the third-party manager with the client's written authorization.
-Fees are paid monthly or quarterly by the third-party manager to CCM in arrears, based upon the market value of the Assets on the last business day of the previous quarter.
+Advisory fees are withdrawn directly from the client's accounts by the subadvisor, with the client's written authorization.
+Fees are deducted quarterly by the subadvisor calculated in arrears, based upon the market value of the Assets on the last business day of the previous quarter.

-Consulting Fees will be invoiced directly to each client on a quarterly basis.
+Consulting Fees will be invoiced directly to each client.
 Clients will pay for consulting fees by remitting a check upon receipt of their quarterly invoice.
-The fee for a Financial Review is paid when the client signs the associated agreement.